No Child Left Behind Act: Criticisms of funding levels

-The number one area where funding was cut from the national budget was in Title I funding for disadvantaged students and schools.

 State education budgets

 According to the book NCLB Meets School Realities, the act was put into action during a time of fiscal crisis for most states.
 While states were being forced to make budget cuts, including in the area of education, they had to incur additional expenses to comply with the requirements of the NCLB Act.
 The funding they received from the federal government in support of NCLB was not enough to cover the added expense necessary to adhere to the new law.

 Proposals for reform

-The Joint Organizational Statement on No Child Left Behind is a proposal by more than 135 national civil rights, education, disability advocacy, civic, labor, and religious groups that have signed on to a statement calling for major changes to the federal education law.
+The Joint Organizational Statement on No Child Left Behind was a proposal by more than 135 national civil rights, education, disability advocacy, civic, labor, and religious groups that signed a statement calling for major changes to the federal education law.
 The National Center for Fair & Open Testing (FairTest) initiated and chaired the meetings that produced the statement, originally released in October 2004.
-The statement's central message is that "the law's emphasis needs to shift from applying sanctions for failing to raise test scores to holding states and localities accountable for making the systemic changes that improve student achievement."
-The number of organizations signing the statement has nearly quadrupled since it was launched in late 2004 and continues to grow.
-The goal is to influence Congress, and the broader public, as the law's scheduled reauthorization approaches.
+The statement's central message was that "the law's emphasis needs to shift from applying sanctions for failing to raise test scores to holding states and localities accountable for making the systemic changes that improve student achievement."
+The number of organizations signing the statement nearly quadrupled since it was launched in late 2004.
+The goal was to influence Congress, and the broader public, as the law's scheduled reauthorization approached.

-Education critic Alfie Kohn argues that the NCLB law is "unredeemable" and should be scrapped.
-He is quoted saying "[I]ts main effect has been to sentence poor children to an endless regimen of test-preparation drills".
+Education critic Alfie Kohn argued that the NCLB law was "unredeemable" and should be scrapped.
+He stated thar NCLB's "main effect has been to sentence poor children to an endless regimen of test-preparation drills".

 In February 2007, former Health and Human Services Secretary Tommy Thompson and Georgia Governor Roy Barnes, Co-Chairs of the Aspen Commission on No Child Left Behind, announced the release of the Commission's final recommendations for the reauthorization of the No Child Left Behind Act.
-The Commission is an independent, bipartisan effort to improve NCLB and ensure it is a more useful force in closing the achievement gap that separates disadvantaged children and their peers.
+The Commission was an independent, bipartisan effort to improve NCLB and ensure it was a more useful force in closing the achievement gap that separates disadvantaged children and their peers.
 After a year of hearings, analysis, and research, the Commission uncovered the successes of NCLB, as well as provisions that must be significantly changed.